jwtly10/litlua/examples/wezterm/wezterm_configuration.md

 ‎

-‎ ‎*Welcome to my literate for Wezterm!*
+‎ ‎*Welcome to my literate config for Wezterm!*

 ‎